 WHY TWO NEARLY IDENTICAL BORROWERS GOT 1/2% DIFFERENT RATES

-We had two nearly identical borrowers get rate quotes that were 1/2% different on the same day last week – and this is why:
+We recently had two nearly identical borrowers get rate quotes that were 1/2% different on the same day they were quoted and here’s why:

 I often blog about The 13 Factors That Influence A Borrower’s Mortgage Rate.